Why the NSX Is the Best Car Honda Ever Made

 Placing the engine behind the driver and ahead of the rear axle does something no amount of electronic intervention can fully replicate: it centres the car's mass between the wheels.
 Both NSX generations use this layout, and both benefit from the predictable, neutral handling it produces.

-The second-generation NSX carries that balance forward in a heavier, more complex package.
-At 1,725 kg, it is nearly 355 kg heavier than its predecessor, but the torque-vectoring hardware compensates with a precision that feels engineered rather than electronic.
+The second-generation car carries that balance forward in a heavier, more complex package.
+At 1,725 kg, it is nearly 355 kg heavier than its predecessor, and that weight is the honest counterargument to calling it the superior machine.
+The torque-vectoring hardware compensates with a precision that feels engineered rather than frantic, but compensation is still compensation.
 Drivers who have spent time with both generations often describe the newer car as more capable but the original as more communicative.
-Both are correct.
+Both are correct, and that gap matters if you weight driver feel above all else, which, for the enthusiast argument, you probably should.

 A Supercar You Can Live With